lytespeed-ai/openreplay-local/README.md

 ## Community Support

 Please refer to the [official OpenReplay documentation](https://docs.openreplay.com/).
-That should help you troubleshoot common --issues.
+That should help you troubleshoot common -==-issues.
 For additional help, you can reach out to us on one of these channels:

 - [Slack](https://slack.openreplay.com) (Connect with our engineers and community)
 - [GitHub](https://github.com/openreplay/openreplay/issues) (Bug and issue reports)